 CONWAY COUNTY SCHOOL COUNTS!
-BOOK SCHOLARSHIP
+SCHOLARSHIP

 Students with 95% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a \$250 book scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM and are receiving over \$1,500 in other aid.
-Students not receiving over \$1,500 in other aid may receive up to a \$1,500 tuition/fee scholarship instead of the \$250 book scholarship.
+Scholarship is a \$1,500 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM.
+Students receiving \$1,500 in other aid may receive a one-time \$250 book scholarship.

 Students with 90% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a \$250 book scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM and are receiving over \$1,000 in other aid.
-Students not receiving over \$1,000 in other aid may receive up to a \$1,000 tuition/fee scholarship instead of the \$250 book scholarship.
+Scholarship is a \$1,000 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM.
+Students receiving \$1,000 in other aid may receive a one-time \$250 book scholarship.

 Renewal: The tuition/fee scholarship may be renewable for up to three consecutive semesters if the student maintains a 2.50 semester and cumulative grade point average or higher and successfully completes at least 12 hours each semester, a total of at least 27 hours after the first year, and 42 hours after the third semester.
-Students must enroll in at least 12 hours to be awarded this scholarship
+Students must enroll in at least 12 hours each semester to be awarded this scholarship.

 Students must enroll full-time to receive the scholarship.
 (The tuition/fee scholarship and book scholarship cannot be combined.)
-The student's transcript must designate they are an official School Counts! completer.
+UACCM must receive notification from the students high school that indicates they are a School Counts!
+Completer.
 This scholarship may be expanded depending on the availability of funds.
 Contact the UACCM Financial Aid Office for details.
 No application necessary.